ketan-cloverinfotech/Openshift/Documentation/Difference between Image and ImageSream.md

 2. Push this Image to OpenShift ImageStream:
     ```
     oc import-image my-node-app:v1 --from=myregistry.com/my-node-app:v1 --confirm
+    # It will create imagestream name **my-node-app:v1** and Also add image myregistry.com/my-node-app:v1 to image stream otherwise you have to create first image stream with ```oc create imagestream```
     ```
 3. Now your Deployment points to this ImageStream:
     ```yaml